Nedbank Credit Interest Rates and Service Fees

 Cash withdrawal: R1.50 per R100 or part thereof, with a minimum of R30.00 in addition to cheque service fees.

 Cheque service fee: R50.00

 Over the counter statement, R15.00 .
 Archive statement R15.00 .

 Interest is calculated on daily balance and capitalised monthly.
 The pricing is valid from 1 January 2018 to 31 December 2018.

-Nedbank has introduced an enhancement to provide for monthly transmission of net interest to a nominated Law Society.
+Nedbank has introduced an enhancement to provide for monthly transmission of net interest to Legal Practitioners Fidelity Fund.
 For further information on Nedbank’s professional banking services please refer to their website: www.nedbank.co.za/

 Click here to download the Historical Credit Interest Rates from 30-01-2014